Reporting Prohibited Conduct

 - Kert Hubin serves as the Human Resources Official with Authority and oversees the implementation of the Recipient’s Affirmative Action and Equal Opportunity plan, and the Recipient’s policy on equal opportunity, harassment, and nondiscrimination in cases where the Respondent is an employee.

-- The Vice President of Mission, Culture, & Inclusive Community serves as the Official with Authority and oversees the implementation of the Recipient’s Affirmative Action and Equal Opportunity plan, Civil Rights protected class compliance, and the Recipient’s policy on equal opportunity, harassment, and nondiscrimination in cases where the Respondent is a student.
+- The Title IX Coordinator serves as the Official with Authority and oversees the implementation of the Recipient’s Affirmative Action and Equal Opportunity plan, Civil Rights protected class compliance, and the Recipient’s policy on equal opportunity, harassment, and nondiscrimination in cases where the Respondent is a student.

 - You can also submit a report online via email by clicking here.